Lesotho: Ethnic groups and languages

 Lesotho's ethno-linguistic structure consists mostly of the Basotho, a Bantu-speaking people: an estimated 99.7% of the people identify as Basotho.
 In this regard, Lesotho is part of a minority of African countries that are nation states with a single dominant cultural ethnic group and language; the majority of African nations' borders were drawn by colonial powers and do not correspond to ethnic boundaries or pre-colonial polities.
 Basotho subgroups include the Bafokeng, Batloung, Baphuthi, Bakuena, Bataung, Batšoeneng, and Matebele.
+About 1% of the population consists of Europeans, Asians, and Xhosa.

 Religion

-The population of Lesotho is estimated to be more than 95% Christian.
-Among these estimations, Protestants account for 18.2% of the population, Pentecostals 15.4%, Anglicans 5.3%, and other Christians an additional 1.8%.
-Catholics represent 49.4% of the population, served by the province of the Metropolitan Archbishop of Maseru and his three suffragans (the bishops of Leribe, Mohale's Hoek and Qacha's Nek), who form the national episcopal conference.
+In December 2011, the population of Lesotho is estimated to be more than 95% Christian.
+Among these estimations, Catholics represent 49.4% of the population, served by the province of the Metropolitan Archbishop of Maseru and his three suffragans (the bishops of Leribe, Mohale's Hoek and Qacha's Nek), who form the national episcopal conference.
+Protestants account for 18.2% of the population, Pentecostals 15.4%, Anglicans 5.3%, and other Christians an additional 1.8%.
 Non-Christian religions represent 9.6% of the population, and those of no religion 0.2%.

 Education and literacy

 According to estimates, 85% of women and 68% of men over the age of 15 are literate.
 As such, Lesotho holds "one of the highest literacy rates in Africa", in part because Lesotho invests over 12% of its GDP in education.
 Female literacy (84.93%) exceeds male literacy (67.75%) by 17.18%.
 According to a study by the Southern and Eastern Africa Consortium for Monitoring Educational Quality in 2000, 37% of grade 6 pupils in Lesotho (average age 14 years) are at or above reading level 4, "Reading for Meaning."
 A pupil at this level of literacy can read ahead or backwards through parts of text to link and interpret information.
 While education is not compulsory, the Government of Lesotho is incrementally implementing a program for free primary education.
+In a 2009 report, adult literacy is as high as 82%.

-According to the International Telecommunication Union, 3.4% of the population use the Internet.
-A service from Econet Telecom Lesotho expanded the country's access to email through entry-level, low-end mobile phones and, consequently, improved access to educational information.
-The African Library Project works to establish school and village libraries in partnership with US Peace Corps Lesotho and the Butha Buthe District of Education.
+According to the International Telecommunication Union, 3.4% of the population use the internet.
+A service from Econet Telecom Lesotho expanded the country's access to email through entry-level, low-end mobile phones and consequently improved access to educational information.
+The African Library Project works to establish school and village libraries in partnership with US Peace Corps Lesotho and the Butha-Buthe District of Education.